fpeterek/strojove-uceni/football-performance/README.md

 obviously cannot have many successful passes, but their relative accuracy is not inherently worse.

 Clubs from cluster number 4 make the fewest passes.
-But, as we've established before, cluster 4 contains small clubs from less smaller leagues and those clubs usually have less of a chance and spend the majority of the game without possesion of the ball.
+But, as we've established before, cluster 4 contains small clubs from smaller leagues and those clubs usually have less of a chance competing agains major clubs and spend the majority of the game without possesion of the ball.

 Clubs in clusters 10 and 11 make the most pass attempts, but, as we've said before, those clusters contain mostly Pep Guardiola's teams.